Emergency Alerts and Updates

 Evacuating from a wildfire

-Follow evacuation orders and instructions.
+• Follow evacuation orders and instructions.
 If an evacuation order is issued to your community, move your pets into carriers and leave in accordance with the directions provided by authorities.
-The Canadian Red Cross has a short PDF that provides additional guidance on what to do during an evacuation.
+Learn more about evacuation from our Preparing for Evacuation Info Sheet or print our Be Prepared to Evacuate Infographic.

 Returning home

-Assess your home for potential hazards.
-MyHealth Alberta’s Protecting yourself and your family page lists hazards to watch out for in and around your home, as well as advice on helpful personal protective equipment (PPE) and more.
+• Assess your home for potential hazards.
+MyHealth Alberta’s page lists hazards to watch out for in and around your home, as well as advice on helpful personal protective equipment (PPE) and more.

 Resources